-Every year the CCG has to demonstrate we are meeting our statutory duties around patient and public engagement and involvement.
-Our work is assessed against a set framework by NHS England as part of their assurance process of all CCGs.
+Every year the CCG has to demonstrate how we are meeting our statutory duties around patient and public engagement and involvement.
+Our work is assessed against a set framework by NHS England as part of their assurance process for all CCGs.
 In 2018 Islington CCG was rated ‘Good’ for our patient and public engagement.

 Monitoring our engagement activity: Engagement Monitoring Dashboard

 In 2018 we developed an 'engagement monitoring dashboard' to recognise the good work that the CCG is doing around engagement and enabling us to have a single place where we could map our engagement activity and impact year on year.
 We created the dashboard following engagement with our lay members, clinical leads, community members and HealthWatch.
 The dashboard can help us demonstrate the impact engagement has on the way we commission and develop our services and strategic plans.

 The dashboard shows which groups we have engaged with, across which CCG work programmes or commissioning areas and the difference this engagement has had.
 We present this on a yearly basis to our Patient and Public Participation Committee – the CCG Committee that assures engagement across the organisation.
 This is currently a live document and this is its first year of use – we will update it on this website throughout the year and as different projects and programmes develop.

 Listening to and acting upon the feedback of our local community is a key part of how we commission, develop and design local services.
 We let patients and the public know how their feedback has been used so that they can see the impact their comments have made on shaping and improving local services.

 Our commissioners also regularly review and monitor the quality and performance of services with our providers, which includes looking at patients’ experiences of these services.
 Below you can see some examples of how we have listened to what we have heard (You said) and how we have made changes based on this (We did).

 - "We would like more GP appointments at times that are convenient to us."